BioArtBot/blog/how_to.markdown

 ### Troubleshooting

 All kinds of small errors can occur when uploading the protocol to the Opentrons App.
-This is the integrationpoint between the pure BioArtBot stuff and the Opentrons stuff, so when either codebase changes it can cause issues here.
+This is the integration point between the pure BioArtBot stuff and the Opentrons stuff, so when either codebase changes it can cause issues here.

 A good way to help figure out what's going wrong is to open the Python file that you downloaded from bioartbot.org and make changes as necessary.
 Opentrons has [very good documentation for their API](https://docs.opentrons.com/v2/), which will help you figure out what's going on.